Employees need more than just a good paycheck from a job. So, what do they really want?

 As a manager, you must stick to your promises.
 Before committing, understand the steps involved and follow through with those steps.

-7. Fostering professional growth
+7. Encourage and enable professional growth

 Managers significantly influence an employee’s career, and every team member is well aware of it.
 So, you should actively identify your team’s strengths and weaknesses to assign responsibilities that leverage their capabilities and maximize performance.

 With ClickUp’s Career Path Template, you could help team members understand what skills they need to develop to reach their career goals.
-It could make it easier for you to provide feedback, measure performance etc. Career map templates become a powerful tool to help managers and their team members clearly visualize the progression of their career.
+It could make it easier for you to provide feedback, measure performance etc. Career map templates become a powerful tool to help managers and their team members clearly visualize the progression of their careers.

 A manager should be quick and decisive in addressing risks.
 You could establish a structured approach to identifying and assessing risks and prioritizing effective mitigation strategies.
 More importantly, you should train every team member to be intuitive and communicate risks proactively.